Choapinus/selfie-biometrics-periocular-iris/README.md

 @juan.tapia-farias@h-da.de

-@andres.valenzuela@tocbiometrics.com
+@andres.valenzuela@

 # Disclaimer
 The dataset, the implementation, or trained models used is restricted to research purposes.
-Using the dataset or the implementation/trained models for product development or comercial product is not allowed.
+Using the dataset or the implementation/trained models for product development or commercial products is not allowed.
 This project is licensed under the terms of the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.